Back to Blog

 Frequently Asked Questions

 Will there be an opening act?
-It is highly probable that Judas Priest will be supported by one or more opening acts.
-These are typically announced closer to the tour dates, and are usually bands that fit within the hard rock or metal spectrum, offering a fitting prelude to the main event.
+Yes, it's highly probable that Judas Priest will have at least one, possibly two, supporting acts.
+These are usually bands within the hard rock or metal genre, selected to complement Priest's style.
+Specifics will be announced closer to the date.

 What's the refund policy?
-Refund policies are typically determined by the ticket vendor and the event promoter.
-In cases of cancellation by the artist or venue, full refunds are usually issued.
-If a show is rescheduled, tickets are generally valid for the new date, with options for refunds if you cannot attend.
+Refund policies are usually determined by the ticket seller.
+In cases of cancellation by the artist or venue, refunds are generally offered.
+If a concert is rescheduled, tickets are usually valid for the new date, with refund options for those unable to attend.
 Always refer to the terms and conditions of your ticket purchase.

 Top Tips for Judas Priest at Loreley Freilichtbühne